← Back to home

 2. Platform share.
 A portion of advertiser spend funds infrastructure, trust & safety, moderation, compliance, and product development.

 3. Creator & space pools.
-Another portion goes to eligible spaces and creators under published rules (engagement quality, policy compliance, geography, and similar).
-Exact percentages will be published before paid withdrawals go live.
+Another portion funds campaign-style rewards for eligible spaces and creators under published rules (engagement quality, policy compliance, geography, and similar).
+This is not a promise of income for every post; exact percentages and thresholds will be published before automated withdrawals go live.

 4. Future optional lines.
 Premium tools (boosts, verified business features, community subscriptions) may be added later; they stay optional so the core network stays accessible.